How to Help a Dog Recover From a Dog Attack

 Being attacked by another dog is an aversive experience that may lead to short-term and long-term consequences.
 Just seconds after the attack, the affected dog may be shaky and jumpy as the adrenaline will be pumping.
-As the dog recuperates from this acute onset, there may the onset of a negative conditioned emotional response associated with the place where the incident occured and/or the presence of other dogs.
+As the dog recuperates from this acute onset, there may be the onset of a negative conditioned emotional response associated with the place where the incident occurred and/or the presence of other dogs.

 Now, this doesn't always happen to every single dog.
 Some dogs may perceive the attack as scary and unpleasant, but it will soon be shaken off.
-The problem arises when the attack is morphed into a life-changing event and this can happen even to the most solid dogs.
+The problem arises when the attack is morphed into a life-changing event, and this can happen even to the most solid dogs.

 There are ample stories of even service dogs who have proven their worth in being "bomb proof dogs" over the years, suffering the consequences of an encounter gone wrong and emotionally paying the price.
 It's as if an imaginary switch flips inside their head.
 Science calls it "single event learning."
 Undoing the damage is often quite a bumpy road.
 In this service dog story, a 30-second attack turned into two years of rehabilitation.

-This negative experience may, therefore, have an impact on how the dog reacts in presence of other dogs.
+This negative experience may, therefore, have an impact on how the dog reacts in the presence of other dogs.
 A history of an injury is not necessary for such aversive conditioning to take place.

 I have seen reactions range from avoidance behaviors (the dog no longer wants to play or interact with other dogs or does so very tentatively) to defensive behaviors (the dog feels threatened and uses the "offense is the best defense" strategy to maintain distance).

-There are then also several dogs sort of in between, where you really don't notice many problems readily, but at some point in the dog's future history of playing or interacting with other dogs, a new issue pops up out of nowhere (e.g. dog starts growling during an interaction) in a dog who never exhibited this type of issues before.
+There are then also several dogs sort of in between, where you really don't notice many problems readily, but at some point in the dog's future history of playing or interacting with other dogs, a new issue pops up out of nowhere (e.g., dog starts growling during an interaction) in a dog who never exhibited this type of issues before.

 In any case, the onset of a negative conditioned emotional response needs to be addressed to prevent the issue from establishing and becoming worse.
 This requires several measures to protect the dog's emotional wellbeing and addressing any issues the dog may have acquired due to the negative experience.